scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Why Reproducibility is Important
 ----------------------------------
-True to its part of speech, much of 'scientific computing' has the trappings of science in that it is code produced to solve problems in (big-'S') Science.
+True to its part of speech, much of \`scientific computing' has the trappings of science in that it is code produced to solve problems in (big-'S') Science.
 However, the process by which said programs are written is not itself typically itself subject to the rigors of the scientific method.
 The vaulted method contains